ufal/llm-grammar-checker/README.md

 ## Usage

-This project is a shas the following modes:
+This project is a has the following modes:

-- 1) **Interactive**: select model and language direction, type input, get output, observe grammar corrections and checks.
+**1) Interactive**: select model and language direction, type input, get output, observe grammar corrections and checks.

 ```
 llm-grammar-checker$ python3 grammar_checker.py --interactive --language de